jktheking/dev-ref/processflow/README.md

 Each process represents unit of work.

-Refer the sample package: edu.jktheking.processflow.sample How to configure unit of work in the framework:
+Refer the sample package: "edu.jktheking.processflow.sample"

+How to configure unit of work in the framework:
 ===============================================